 How to make chocolate cookies with cocoa powder

-The secret for fudgy chocolate cookies
+The secret to making fudgy chocolate cookies

-A few ingredients in this recipe are key for fudgy cookies, such as brown sugar and dutch-processed cocoa powder.
+A few ingredients in this recipe are key for fudgy cookies, such as brown sugar and Dutch-processed cocoa powder.
 Don't change these ingredients if you want fudgy cookies, and you should be set up for success.

 Also, don't overmix the batter, and don't overbake it.
 All these together will ensure that you get delicious fudgy cookies.